Deus absconditus

+Today, the Christian theological concept of Deus absconditus is primarily associated with the theology of Martin Luther and later Protestant theologians.
 Luther unfolded his views on Deus absconditus in his theological treatise De Servo Arbitrio in 1525.
 But he had already hinted at this idea in his lectures on the Book of Psalms and in his lecture on the Epistle to the Romans ten years earlier.
-The opposite of Deus absconditus in Lutheran theology is Deus revelatus (the revealed God).
+The opposite of Deus absconditus in Lutheran theology is the concept of Deus revelatus ("revealed God").

 In the Kingdom of France, the concept was important to the Jansenist movement, which included Blaise Pascal and Jean Racine.
 The French philosopher Lucien Goldmann would title a 1964 book on Pascal and Racine, The Hidden God: A Study of Tragic Vision in the Pensées of Pascal and the Tragedies of Racine.